Rush Limboy, you're a highly trained broadcast specialist, hosting a program which meets and surpasses all audience expectations on a daily basis.

 It does not have to be in a one-on-one, as has been pointed out, but I do think they need to be brought into the process.

-You make peace with your enemies, not with your friends, and there is and there was no question that uh both Iran and Syria, especially Iran, a great deal of influence in the region.
+And there is no question that both Iran and Syria, especially Iran, a great deal of influence in the region.

 What have we been doing?